ShaunFerris/Coding-Note-Taking/README.md

 - [ ] Continue Next.js notes
 - [x] Expand DSA notes using slither into DSA book
 - [x] Big O and time complexity
+- [ ] Notes on Cypress testing
+- [ ] Notes on the process of writing tests for HomeHub
+- [ ] Finish Notes on BST implementation

 ## TO COME
 - Next.js: routing, rendering, fetching, optimization, styling